Healthy Sheet Pan Pork Tenderloin With Roasted Vegetables and Apple Cider Gravy

 Pork tenderloin is one of the healthiest cuts of pork that you can eat.
 It’s lean and can have fewer calories than chicken and lean cuts of beef, according to Registered Dietitian Cara Harbstreet in a SELF article.
 Additionally, pork is an excellent source of many B vitamins, including thiamin, vitamin B6, and niacin.
 It’s also a good source of potassium, which can help lower blood pressure.

 The key to roasting pork tenderloin in the oven is to sear it in a pan first.
-Searing the pork tenderloin creates a gorgeous crust, which not only looks good but locks in the juices when roasting.
+Searing the pork tenderloin creates a gorgeous crust, which not only looks good but also locks in the juices when roasting.
 Additionally, all the brown bits left behind from searing give you the base for a flavorful apple cider gravy.

 The apple cider gravy is really not a gravy in its true sense because it does not contain flour, but it’s more of an apple cider reduction with flavors added to enhance the sauce.
 It’s delicious and would pair beautifully with any pork chops or a pork loin.